Farmhouse/fhp2-drugs-and-daydreams/README.md

 A bench covered in maps and food, and somewhere in the middle of it sit Artemis and I, pointing out the meandering highways, eating bagels and hummus.

 Artemis: hair flowing in fiery trusses and a way of carrying herself that, at her more unguarded moments, matches.
-Laughter warm as an embrace and fists prone to outbursts violent as the northwest skies that we had left behind.
-There was a time when the sun rose on the two of us barreling across the country, teenagers fueled by idealism and petty theft.
+Laughter warm as an embrace and fists prone to outbursts violent as the Northwest skies that we had left behind.
+There was a time when the sun rose upon the two of us barreling across the country, teenagers fueled by idealism and petty theft.
 Afternoons spent in the tree-covered plazas of San Antonio, backseats of strangers’ cars winding through the industrial necropolis of Pittsburgh, dirt paths through the seemingly boundlessness of Maryland’s forests, then waking up, in Portland, Oregon in the house that would become our new home.

 In the air the shouts of kids in no particular rush to get to school.
 A light wind ran through the channel of this narrow street, ruffling one of our maps that sat open on the ground.
 Broom bristles scratched across the brick walkways, and the air echoed with the clapping of a woman’s heels as she passes us by.